gayawaysha/gayawaysha/README.md

 <p align="center">𓆩♱𓆪</p>

 <p align="center">
+  No, i am NOT a Getaway apologist nor do i associate myself with him.
+I simply enjoy his character. <br>
   Public chat off, if you want to interact please do that in whispers.
 If im afk i probably have my whispers disabled, so if you want to reach out to me please sign my ata.<br>
   If theres "no response" in my name - I wont respond.
 It's not personal.
 Im just tired, busy or not in the mood to talk.
 This does not apply to my close friends.<br>
   Feel free to c+h.
-As long as you're not covering me I dont have a problem with that.
+As long as you're not covering me I dont have a problem with that.<br>

 </p>